Books I’ve Edited

 • A follow-up conversation to review the edits and support your plan for revision

-Developmental editing is ideal for writers who are looking for a thorough round of editing before querying agents or preparing for publication.
+Developmental editing is ideal for writers who are looking to transform their manuscript into a polished draft before querying agents or submitting to publishers.

 Rates are based on the word count and complexity of your project.